 - taking naps during the day

-- sleeping with the television or radio on
+- sleeping with your television or radio on

 - not getting enough exercise or physical activity